-- 1. Teacher completes the entire Gifted Characteristics Checklist for students who score mostly 4's and 5's on Part 1. - 2.
-Teacher completes Section A and the Demographics on the top of the Referral, Notice and Consent for Evaluation for Gifted Services8. - 3.
-Teacher submits the Referral form and entire Gifted Characteristics Checklist to the Building Intervention Team (BIT) or Professional Learning Communities (PLC).
+- 1. Teacher completes Parts 2, 3, and 4 of the Gifted Characteristics Checklist for students who score mostly 4's and 5's on Part 1. - a.
+2nd grade teachers will complete this process if students produced mostly 4's and 5's on Part 1.
+This information will be used as a data point for future reference.
+No further formal action is needed for 2nd grade students. - 2.
+School psychologist completes Section A and the Demographics on the top of the Referral, Notice and Consent for Evaluation for Gifted Services8. - 3.
+School psychologist submits the Referral form and entire Gifted Characteristics Checklist to the Building Intervention Team (BIT) or Professional Learning Communities (PLC).